lhbikos/ReC_Psychometrics/docs/04-Validity.md

 ## Navigating this Lesson

 There is just over one hour of lecture.
-If you work through the materials with me it would be plan for an additional hour.
+If you work through the materials with me, plan for an additional hour.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)

 ### Learning Objectives